sanketunaik/pyspark-terraform-emr/README.md

 This code should help to jump start PySpark with Anaconda on AWS using Terraform.

 ## Getting Started
-1. Install Terraform on Mac: `brew install terraform`
+1. Install Terraform on Mac: `brew install terraform` on Windows: Download and install 32/64 bit https://www.terraform.io/downloads.html and set PATH variable to location of the terraform.exe
 2. Adjust the scripts (`bootstrap_actions.sh` and `pyspark_quick_setup.sh`) in `scripts` if necessary
 3. Set parameters in `terraform.tfvars`
 4. Start cluster: